JonathanGribe/EntraID_projects/entraproject_1_dynamicmemberjson.md

 # Entra id project_1: Dynamic group membership rules

+In order to create a table of all the dynamic membership rules (found in the lab report), we use Microsoft Graph to pull .json information for those rules and placed them into chatGPT to create a table.

 ## Microsoft Graph Query
-In order to create a table of all the dynamic membership rules, we use Microsoft graph and run query:

 ```
 https://graph.microsoft.com/v1.0/groups?$select=displayName,mailNickname,groupTypes,membershipRule,membershipRuleProcessingState